emacs-mirror/emacs/mps/manual/source/topic/interface.rst

     mps_arena_s *``, but the implementation of ``struct mps_arena_s``
     is not public.

+    There are a few structure types that are declared in ``mps.h`` but whose implementation is not public.
+These only exist so that code can be inlined using macros.
+The most important of these is the :term:`scan state` structure ``mps_ss_s``, which is accessed by scanning macros such as :c:func:`MPS_SCAN_BEGIN` and
+    :c:func:`MPS_FIX12`.

 4. A *derived type* is a structure or function type based on transparent and opaque types and on built-in C types.
 The degree to which you may or must depend upon the implementation of a